The Daoism (Taoist) tradition

 Daoists place great store on mountains.
 Many fine landscape pictures show a lone philosopher gazing from a mountain side musing on the Dao.
 There are many mountains sacred to Daoists (and also to many Buddhists).
 The five most sacred mountains are 泰山 Taishan (Dōngyuè) in Shandong; 华山 Huashan (Xīyuè) in Shanxi; 衡山 Southern Hengshan (Nányuè) in Hunan; 恒山 Northern Hengshan Běiyuè) in Shanxi; 嵩山 Songshan Zhōngyuè in Henan.
 The five represent the five compass points (center is included).
 The great founding emperor Qin Shihuangdi visited all five mountains during his brief reign

-In reaction to the coming of Buddhism to China at the end of the Han dynasty, Daoism became more systematic and to counter the Buddhist belief in re-incarnation, the quest for immortality became the goal.
+When Buddhism came to China at the end of the Han dynasty, Daoism became more systematic.
+By contrast to the Buddhist belief in re-incarnation, the quest for immortality became the Daoist goal.
 During the Jin dynasty some Daoists reached high positions in government and formed a group known as the Seven Sages of the Bamboo Grove ➚.
 Emphasis on introspection and self-knowledge gave Daoists the ability to think independently of the main stream; many Daoist philosophers would live as hermits cut off from civilization.
 Over the centuries, rebellions were started by Daoists that went on to overthrow the ruling dynasty; movements such as the Yellow Turbans grew from the rejection of worldly values and brought an end to the Han dynasty.
 During much of Chinese history, particularly when Confucianism was the leading doctrine at the Imperial Court, Daoism was despised by most scholars and treated as pure flummery for the uneducated.
 Because the study of nature and therefore science was associated with Daoism, periods of official rejection led to the neglect of scientific study.
 Daoism was the doctrine for the countryside and nature; Confucianism for the city and people.
 An exiled official sent into the countryside would often turn to Daoism for solace.

 A modern Daoist temple built in traditional style Xiamen (Amoy), Fujian